benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/phy-plexon-demo/README.md

       cluster_filter: KSLabel=='good'
 ```

-The `readers:` section also tells Pyramid to read a folder Phy files and to put the spike events into a Pyramid buffer named `phy_clusters`.
+The `readers:` section also tells Pyramid to read a folder of Phy files and to put those spike events into a Pyramid buffer named `phy_clusters`.
-It also tells Pyramid to filter the clusters to only those that have a `KSLabel` property equal to `'good'`.
+Futhermore, it tells Pyramid to filter the clusters and only keep those that have a `KSLabel` property equal to `'good'`.

-Phy supports one or more `cluster_*` CSV or TSV files to provide properties for each cluster.
-Pyramid reads these CSV and TSV files to build up a dictionary of info about each cluster.
+Pyramid supports cluster filtering by reading Phy's `cluster_*` CSV or TSV files, and building up a dictionary of info about each cluster.
-These in turn allow Pyramid to filter Phy clusters based on Python string expressions like `KSLabel=='good'`, in the Phy reader `cluster_filter` arg.
+The CSV or TSV column headers become local variables, accessible to Python string expressions passed to the Phy reader as its `cluster_filter` arg.
-In these expressions each CSV or TSV column name is available as a local variable, and Pyramid only keeps clusters where the expression evaluates to `True` or something [truthy](https://docs.python.org/3/library/stdtypes.html#truth-value-testing).
+Pyramid will only keep clusters for which the given `cluster_filter` evaluates to `True` or [truthy](https://docs.python.org/3/library/stdtypes.html#truth-value-testing).

+In this example, with `cluster_filter` given as `KSLabel=='good'`, Pyramid will only keep Phy clusters that have the value `good` in the `KSLabel` column.
+This is intented to align well with the Phy [Cluster view](https://phy.readthedocs.io/en/latest/visualization/).

 ### plotters: ###